Introducing Inkling: A responsive email framework for modern web developers

 UPDATE: Zurb’s Foundation for Email was released some time ago, and now there’s no longer a need for my Inkling tool, described below.

-At Ethology, we leverage a few different web development tools that help us to do our jobs more efficiently – namely, Jekyll and Sass.
+When I was at Ethology (later, Tallwave), we leveraged a few different web development tools that help us to do our jobs more efficiently – namely, Jekyll and Sass.
 So when tasked with building out a few custom responsive email templates, we naturally sought out some ways we could streamline that process.
 Inkling came about as a by-product of seeking to improve the user experience of coding custom HTML emails.

 Tables all the way down

 In our hunt for a responsive email toolkit, we settled on Zurb’s ink framework because — unlike the many templates from the major email marketing providers — it was pretty bare-bones to begin with, giving us a clean starting point.

 We discovered very quickly that we still had to rely on tables nested within tables nested within tables to achieve the desired effect.
 That’s just part of the experience when coding HTML emails.